 There’s another element involved when a permanent policy lapses, because most of these policies come with a cash value component.

-The majority of policies with an added cash value come with an automatic premium loan, which means your insurer will draw from your cash value to make up for missed payments at the end of the grace period.
+The majority of policies with an added cash value come with an automatic premium loan, or APL, provision, which means your insurer will draw from your cash value to make up for missed payments at the end of the grace period.

 If you fail to catch up on payments during the grace period and your cash value is insufficient, your policy will be voided.